HKUST DeepCybo

 Abstract

 Robotic generalization relies on physical intelligence—the ability to reason about state changes, contact-rich interactions, and long-horizon planning under egocentric perception.
 While most VLMs are trained on third-person data, creating a viewpoint mismatch for humanoid robots, large-scale human egocentric videos offer a scalable alternative that naturally captures rich interaction context and causal structure.
-We propose an Egocentric2Embodiment translation pipeline that transforms first-person videos into multi-level, schema-driven VQA supervision with enforced evidence grounding and temporal consistency, enabling the construction of the E2E-3M dataset at scale.
-An egocentric-aware embodied brain, PhysBrain, trained on E2E-3M, exhibits substantially improved egocentric understanding for planning tasks, provides sample-efficient VLA fine-tuning initialization, and achieves 53.9% SimplerEnv success rates—demonstrating effective transfer from human egocentric supervision to downstream robot control.
+We propose an Egocentric2Embodiment translation pipeline that systematically converts first-person videos into multi-level, schema-driven VQA supervision with enforced evidence grounding, egocentric consistency, and temporal logic validation, enabling the construction of the E2E-3M dataset at scale.
+An egocentric-aware embodied brain, PhysBrain, trained on E2E-3M, demonstrates substantial improvements in egocentric understanding—particularly for planning tasks—provides sample-efficient VLA fine-tuning initialization, and achieves strong performance on SimplerEnv and RoboCasa benchmarks, demonstrating effective transfer from human egocentric supervision to downstream robot control.

 Egocentric2Embodiment Pipeline & E2E-3M Dataset

 Human egocentric videos encode rich embodied experience, including action progression, hand-object interaction, and task-level structure.
 However, this experience is not directly usable for training embodied brains.
 Raw videos lack explicit structure, free-form language annotations are unstable, and unconstrained generation often introduces temporal ambiguity or hallucinated interactions.
-Our key idea is to translate egocentric human data into structured and verifiable supervision that captures the hierarchical structure of embodied behavior, spanning action semantics, temporal organization, interaction dynamics, and task-level reasoning.
-To this end, we design a schema-driven, rule-validated egocentric VQA data engine that systematically converts raw egocentric human videos into multi-level supervision aligned with embodied planning and interaction reasoning.
+Our Egocentric2Embodiment Translation Pipeline addresses this by systematically converting human egocentric videos into structured and verifiable supervision that captures the hierarchical structure of embodied behavior.
+The pipeline employs: (1) scenario-aware segmentation to chunk episodes into temporal clips with contextual priors; (2) seven schema-driven VQA modes (temporal, spatial, attribute, mechanics, reasoning, summary, trajectory) with customized question-answer generation; (3) deterministic rule validation to enforce evidence grounding, egocentric consistency, and mode-specific temporal logic; and (4) structured output compilation into the E2E-3M dataset, aggregating ~3M VQA instances from three complementary domains: Ego4D (open-world household), BuildAI (industrial workflows), and EgoDex (laboratory manipulation).

 Egocentric2Embodiment Translation Pipeline